Due: Tuesday, April 21 at 5:00 pm

 1. Implement and test gpio module

 To build your Larson scanner, you controlled the gpios PB0-PB7 by writing assembly code that directly manipulated the PB_CFG0 and PB_DAT device registers.
-Doing so in assembly is a neat accomplishment, but what would be even cooler is to have a set of handy C functions that you could call to control a GPIO by id and you would no longer have to drop down assembly or dig through the user manual to find each address.
+Doing so in assembly is tedious and error-prone, wouldn't instead be neat to have C functions you could call to control a GPIO so you would no longer have to drop down assembly or dig through the user manual to find the right address.
 Writing a module of useful routines to control the GPIOs will be your first task of assignment 2.

 Section 9.7 of the D1-H User Manual